Ounceleopard/Stop-Teeth-Grinding/README.md

 # ESP32-Wireless-Modules-StrainGuage-Tensor

-When the patient begins to bite down the strain guage will read this force and a small amount of voltage will be released to relax the muscles so that their mouth remains open.
+When the patient begins to bite down the strain gauge will read this force and a small amount of voltage will be released via a TENS attachment to relax the muscles so that their mouth remains open.
 Further testing is needed but as a result snoring can also be affected by this action.
-Please note that the gauage threshold and TENS deployment high to low voltage output duration can can also be adjusted.
+Please note that the gauge threshold and TENS deployment high to low voltage output duration can can also be adjusted.

 # Sender & Receiver
 - I've supplied a script to obtain your devices' MAC address ("Mac Address Code").